 Boxing is crucial to the preservation of many books.
 Boxes provide both structural support for a book and protection from dust, dirt, light, and mechanical damage.
 Books with bindings of historic or aesthetic value, which should be retained as much as possible in their present condition, should be boxed.
 Damaged books, which are rarely used and do not warrant treatment or repair of the binding, should also be boxed.
 Boxes should be constructed of durable materials of conservation quality and should be custom made to fit a book's dimensions exactly.
 Both drop-spine (Figure 8) and phase boxes (Figure 9) are acceptable.
 Drop-spine boxes are preferable because they provide better support and keep books cleaner; however they are more expensive.
 Both types of boxes are available from commercial suppliers.

-Microfilming and other types of photoduplication are a cost-effective alternative for preserving information when extensive treatment of the original is not practical.
-Copying also has advantages when combined with treatment; by eliminating the need to handle fragile materials, copying makes minimal treatment adequate for many books that would otherwise require extensive treatment.
-Copying allows added security through off-site storage and also provides researchers with greater access to unique information.
+Reformatting can be a cost-effective alternative for preserving information when extensive treatment of the original is not possible.
+Reformatting also has advantages when combined with treatment; by eliminating the need to handle fragile materials, reformatting makes minimal treatment adequate for many books that would otherwise require extensive treatment.
+The use of a surrogate copy allows added security by enabling off-site storage of the original and also provides researchers with easier access to unique information.